UEFI-code/PyTorch_For_PoorGuys/README.md

 * For brand guidelines, please visit our website at [pytorch.org](https://pytorch.org/)

 ## Releases and Contributing

-PyTorch has a 90-day release cycle (major releases).
-Please let us know if you encounter a bug by [filing an issue](https://github.com/pytorch/pytorch/issues).

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.